shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 The batch size was sized to be 32 as the provided OASIS dataset have been sliced into 32 per case.
 The image size has been selected to be 128x128 as 64x64 is considered to be too small for proper clarity of the image outputs and 256x256 may be too big for some of the images from the dataset provided, thus possibly adding inaccuracy to the model.

 The number of discrete steps, T, was set to be 500, as it would provide a finer control over denoising process while not taking too long for the model to be trained compared to 200 where it was faster but of lower quality denoising, and 1000, where it would have a higher quality denoising but slower computational complexitity.

+Due to time constraints, training was set to be over the course of 500-800 epochs.

 ## Future Direction